NERC-CEH/lepisense-input-api/README.md

 ![api_screenshot.png](./images/api_screenshot.png)

 ### Data management
 - **Upload Data:** Endpoint for pushing images and audio files to the server.
-The files need to be compressed in zip folder not bigger than 5Gbs.
+The maximum number of files allowed each time is 1,000, to avoid crashing the server's memory.
   ```http
   POST /upload/
   ```